digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. **[Todoist](https://todoist.com/)**: Todoist is a popular task management and to-do list app that helps individuals and teams stay organized.
 While Todoist does not have an official affiliate program, they have a referral program where users can refer friends and earn premium features as rewards.
 Referring users receive perks like extended premium trials or free premium subscriptions for their own use.
 Check https://todoist.com/help/articles/todoist-partner-programs for further info.

-## Cloud Service Provider / Hosting Affiliate Program
+## :cloud:Cloud Service Provider / Hosting Affiliate Program

 1. **[AWS (Amazon Web Services)](https://aws.amazon.com/)**: AWS is a comprehensive cloud computing platform that offers a wide range of services, including computing power, storage, databases, and more.
 AWS has an affiliate program called the AWS Affiliate Program.
 Affiliates can earn referral fees by promoting AWS services and generating new customer sign-ups.
 The program provides tools, resources, and commissions based on the customer's usage of AWS services.